 Many organizations have recognized Venice's commitment and dedication to the families and neighborhoods in Milwaukee.
 She has been the recipient of the Milwaukee Times Black Excellence Award, the Lead 2 Change James Marks Award, the 2014 Outpost Owner of the Year Award, and the 2015 MANDI Navigator Award among others.

 Plenary Panel from 1:15 - 2:15 pm in Pitman Theatre

-Our distinguished panel members, all with Alverno connections, represent the for-profit, non-profit, and governmental spheres of our city.
+Our distinguished panel members, most with Alverno connections, represent the for-profit, non-profit, and governmental spheres of our city.
 Moderator Gary Grunau will invite the panel to offer their perspectives in response to the keynote address and build on its themes to consider how each of us present can promote a sustainable, livable community.

 Sharon Adams, Co-founder, Walnut Way Conservation Corp.